Twinsonian/wavematrix/README.md

 Notes on Luanti Limitations:
 - Volume cannot be adjusted dynamically while a track is playing; changing volume will restart the current track with the new setting
-- Luanti currently lacks APIs to audit sound playback status or duration
-- This limitation has been creatively addressed by introducing randomized delays between tracks for a more ambient experience
+- Luanti currently lacks APIs to audit sound playback status or duration.
+This limitation has been addressed by introducing randomized delays between tracks for a more ambient experience
-- Future updates may include more sound hooks and configuration options as Luanti evolves
+- Future updates may include more sound hooks and configuration options as Luanti evolves.